RG9n/RG9n.github.io/write-ups/steelmountain.md

-# THM - Steel Mountain Write-Up
+# TryHackMe - Steel Mountain Write-Up

 "In this room you will enumerate a Windows machine, gain initial access with Metasploit, use Powershell to further enumerate the machine and escalate your privileges to Administrator."